Car Accident Injuries

 Gather Information and Evidence

-- Eyewitness testimony and contact information
+- Testimony and contact information from any eyewitnesses;

 - A copy of the police report